integreat-io/integreat-transporter-bull/README.md

 - `bullSettings`: Advanced settings passed directly to bull.
 See [the AdvancedSettings object](https://github.com/OptimalBits/bull/blob/develop/REFERENCE.md#queue) in the bull documentation.
+- `eventListenersWarnLimit`: Node will by default give a warning if more than 10 event listeners are added for a particular event.
+With many sub-queues you may quickly run into that limit.
+As this is only a warning, it doesn't matter to much, but if you get used to disregarding this warning, you might miss cases where it is actually a problem.
+Set a high enough number here to avoid getting warnings for a number you know is fine.
+Default is 10.

 The available properties for the `redis` options object are as follow: